 First is gear precision.
 Gear vibration and noise are very sensitive to gear precision.
 Primary method to reduce gear noise is improving gear precision.
 This is the most important step.

 Second is gear-surface quality.
 More tough of gear surface is, higher noise is has.
 Some factors leads tough gear surface.
 Gear material is not suitable, the material can’t meet standards or heat-treatment of material is not ideal; it is overload; bad gear lubrication leads that contact stress of gear surface is larger than allowable stress of material, using this gear leads failure modes, such as corrosive pitting, agglutination, weariness and plastic deformation.
 These failure modes can reduce gear-surface quality, increase toughness of surface.
 When the gear is meshing, the impact between gears increase, transmission stability is damaged, and noise increases.

 Third is lubrication.
-Right and timely lubrication is significant for marine winch.
+Right and timely lubrication is significant for the marine power winch.
 For relative sliding surface under pressure condition, dry friction can damage surface soon.
 Good lubrication can absorb impact and vibration from gear transmission, reduce gear noise, and avoid agglutination, scratch, reduce weariness of gear surface.
 Suitable lubrication can protect gear and prolong service life.

 An overview of marine winches

 Although the days when most ships relied on sails for power and ropes to control those sails are long gone, handling ropes and cables is still a vital part of operating a ship.
 On modern vessels, sailors can take advantage of technology to keep lines under control.
 This makes winches a vital part of any ship’s equipment, from the largest cargo hauler to the lightest pleasure craft.